Luchixiang/NanoSIMS_Stabilizer_Plugin/README.md

 If you prefer running with Python code, which allows batch processing and GPU acceleration, please refer to https://github.com/Luchixiang/NanoSIMS_Stabilizer_Python.

+For more information, please refer to our [project page](https://www.haibojianglab.com/nanosims-stabilizer).
 ### Install Plugin

 Please note that we don't support macOS < 11.